-\\\\AB943 (Chiu) - Student Equity Funds
+AB943 (Chiu) - Student Equity Funds

 AB 943, as amended, Chiu.
-Community colleges: student equity plans.
-Student Equity and Achievement Program funds.
+Community colleges: Student Equity and Achievement Program funds.

 Existing law, the Seymour-Campbell Student Success Act of 2012, provides that the purpose of the act is to increase California community college student access and success by providing effective core matriculation services of orientation, assessment and placement, counseling, and other education planning services, and academic interventions.
-The act specifies the responsibilities of students and institutions in entering into the matriculation process, and requires the Board of Governors of the California Community Colleges to develop a formula for allocating funding for the Student Success and Support Program implemented under the act.
-Existing law requires, as a condition for receiving Student Success and Support Program funding, that the governing board of each community college district maintain a student equity plan, as specified.
 Existing law establishes the Student Equity and Achievement Program and requires a district, as a condition of the receipt of funds under the program, to comply with specified requirements, including the maintenance of a student equity plan to ensure equal educational opportunities and promote student success for all students, regardless of race, gender, age, disability, or economic circumstances.

-This bill would authorize the use of funding for student equity plans, the Student Equity and Achievement Program, up to \$25,000 of apportionment funds per campus, or both, for the provision of emergency student financial assistance to eligible students to overcome unforeseen financial challenges that would directly impact a student's ability to persist in the student's course of study, as specified, if emergency student financial assistance is included in an institution's plan for interventions to students.
+This bill would authorize the use of funding for the Student Equity and Achievement Program, up to \$25,000 of apportionment funds per campus, or both, for the provision of emergency student financial assistance to eligible students to overcome unforeseen financial challenges that would directly impact a student's ability to persist in the student's course of study, as specified, if emergency student financial assistance is included in an institution's plan for interventions to students.

-- (e) (1) Funding included in the Budget Act for student equity plans, up to twenty-five thousand dollars (\$25,000) per campus of apportionment funding, or both, may be used for provision of emergency student financial assistance to help an eligible student overcome unforeseen financial challenges that would directly impact the student's ability to persist in the student's course of study.
+(e) (1) Funding included in the Budget Act for student equity plans, up to twenty-five thousand dollars (\$25,000) per campus of apportionment funding, or both, may be used for provision of emergency student financial assistance to help an eligible student overcome unforeseen financial challenges that would directly impact the student's ability to persist in the student's course of study.
 These challenges include, but are not necessarily limited to, the immediate need for shelter or food.
-Each community college district and campus is encouraged to consider the unique characteristics of its student body in developing specific guidelines for further defining what constitutes an unforeseen financial challenge for its students. - (2) In order for emergency student financial assistance to be an allowable use of Student Equity Program funds, emergency student financial assistance shall be included in the institution's plan for interventions to students. - (3) For purposes of this subdivision, the following terms are defined as follows: - (A) "Eligible student" means a student who has experienced an unforeseen financial challenge, who is making satisfactory academic progress, as defined by the college the student attends, and who is at risk of not persisting in the student's course of study due to the unforeseen financial challenge. - (B) "Emergency student financial assistance" means financial support to assist a student to overcome unforeseen financial challenges so that the student can continue the student's course of study.
+Each community college district and campus is encouraged to consider the unique characteristics of its student body in developing specific guidelines for further defining what constitutes an unforeseen financial challenge for its students.

+- (2) In order for emergency student financial assistance to be an allowable use of Student Equity Program funds, emergency student financial assistance shall be included in the institution's plan for interventions to students. - (3) For purposes of this subdivision, the following terms are defined as follows: - (A) "Eligible student" means a student who has experienced an unforeseen financial challenge, who is making satisfactory academic progress, as defined by the college the student attends, and who is at risk of not persisting in the student's course of study due to the unforeseen financial challenge. - (B) "Emergency student financial assistance" means financial support to assist a student to overcome unforeseen financial challenges so that the student can continue the student's course of study.